 Schedule Quality Assurance Reviews

-Poorly prepared schedules do not provide reliable tools to measure the amount of and responsibility for delays to provide a basis for a time extension or to assess the need for acceleration to mitigate delays.
-We provide schedule quality assurance review services to correct common schedule problems.
+Poorly prepared schedules do not provide reliable tools to quantify and allocate responsibility for delays to provide a basis for a time extension or to assess the need for acceleration to mitigate delays.
+We provide schedule quality assurance review services to correct common problems with project schedules.